signageos/lib-digital-signature/README.md

 # Digital Signature SDK

+> **Note:** This repository is a fork.
+The upstream repository can be found at [eBay/digital-signature-nodejs-sdk](https://github.com/eBay/digital-signature-nodejs-sdk).

 HTTP message signatures provide a mechanism for end-to-end authenticity and integrity for components of an HTTP message.

 This NodeJS SDK is designed to simplify the process of generating digital signature headers and also provides a method to validate the digital signature headers.